hyperjumptech/monika/docs/src/pages/guides/new-notifications.md

 In the example above, we made sure that the user provided the `url` when using the notification type `google-chat`.
 Otherwise a standardized "no-url-found" message is displayed.

 In addition the the in-code-validations above, Monika users have the option to use JSON schema validation from their favorite editors.
 This is super convenient and provide useful real time feedback.
-Therefore it is mandatory to add a new schema to reflect your changes, otherwise your new notification type will not be recognized and flagged as an unknown type.
+Therefore it is mandatory to add a new schema to reflect your changes, otherwise, your new notification type will not be recognized and flagged as an unknown type.

 Update the json schema in `src/monika-config-schema.json` to be able to validate your new notification.